intervexual/TLDBaseViz/README.md

 ## TODOs

-1. Add some level of importance/priority
-2. Text size weirdness
 3. Note the rope climbs?
 4. Write documentation for other people to use it
-5. Some slight misalignments in the connections, e.g. LLH to CaveSystem, TWM Fish Hut to Forest Cave
 6. Automatic centring and canvas sizing (two-stage drawing?)
 7. Make loot table templates for interloper
 8. Add: Sewing kit?
 Stim?
 Can openers?
+9. Add some level of importance/priority
+10. Dark mode
+11. Single style file?

+## Dependencies
+* DrawSVG
+* BeautifulSoup

+## Acknowledgments
+* [TLD Interactive Map](https://elektronixx.github.io/TLD-Interactive-Map/) for helping me visualize how the regions connect